-My love for Servals started about 20 years ago when I decovered they were the wild cat that was used to produce the savannah.
-I was amazed to find out that the Serval has been kept as a pet for thousands of years, starting with our ancient ancestors.
+I used to take my bengal cats to cat shows and always admired the savannahs that were there too.
+I started researching and found out that the serval is the wild cat that is used to produce savannahs.
+I was amazed to find out that the Serval has been kept as a pet for thousands of years, starting with our ancient egyptian ancestors.
 Pictures of servals can be found illustrated on the walls of tombs and other ancient egyptian structures.
-I also learned that servals are much easier to tame and are alot more socialable than early generation savannahs.
-Servals are very intelligent and bond very intensely with their owners.
+I also learned that servals are much easier to tame and are alot more socialable than early generation savannahs and are very intelligent and bond very intensely with their human parents..

-Since Kaos, I have acquired 4 females servals.
+Since Kaos, I have acquired 4 female servals.
 Tiki was 2 years old and about as hard as Kaos to bond with.
 Shera was a one year old serval and took to me almost immediately.
 Shera loves on me and is very affectionate, more like a dog than a cat.
 Ziva was a 4 weeks old serval kitten when I got her.
 She came from a breeder who was having trouble getting her to eat.
 This breeder was very busy with the rest of her animals and did not have the extra time needed to take care of Ziva.
 When a kitten does not eat or drink it usually means there is something seriously wrong.
 Ziva's breeder took her to the vet several times for treatments and tests but still she would not eat.
 When I got her I took her to Andrews Avenue animal Hospital in Ozark Alabama and they kept her for several days running tests and lab work on her and found out that she had a very bad kidney infection.
 The vet did not think she would make it and felt that she might go into kidney failure soon.
 The Vet kept her for a few days longer and she surprisingly got better, but when she came home we still had to hand feed her by forcing one little piece of food in her mouth at a time and finally as she started to regain her strength she was able to eat on her on.
 Ziva developed a very strong bond with my husband because on the days I had to work he would sneak her into work, and put her in a box under his desk in order to be able to hand feed her every two hours trying to nurse her back to health.
 My latest rehomed Serval is Puma, she came to me at 4 months old.
 She was playing too aggressively with a 7 an 4 year old and the father and mother became scared that she would hurt them.
 That's why I recommend not to attempt to adopt a Serval as a pet unless all your children are grown.
 Because Serval kittens love to play and they have very sharp claws.
-Although, Servals are very smart and be can be taught as a kitten to only play with toys and not to use your kids as toys
+Although, Servals are very smart can be taught as a kitten to only play with toys and not to use your hands or other body parts as toys